Qaleh-ye Sefid, North Khorasan

-Qaleh-ye Sefid (قلعه سفيد, also Romanized as Qal‘eh-ye Sefīd) is a village in Milanlu Rural District, in the Central District of Esfarayen County, North Khorasan Province, Iran.
-At the 2006 census, its population was 144, in 31 families.
-The name means "white castle".
+Qaleh-ye Sefid (قلعه سفيد) (Note: Also romanized as Qal‘eh-ye Sefīd) is a village in Milanlu Rural District of the Central District in Esfarayen County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 144 in 31 households.
+The following census in 2011 counted 154 people in 41 households.
+The 2016 census measured the population of the village as 184 people in 61 households.